-The fees received by OEC are split between the FBI ($13.25 or $11.25) and Department of Emergency Services and Public Protection ($75).
+Fingerprint processing fees are split between the FBI ($13.25 or $11.25) and Department of Emergency Services and Public Protection ($75).
 The DESPP portion is deposited into the State General Fund.

-Keep in mind that OEC is paying the background check processing fees for applications between August 4, 2020 and April 1, 2021.
+Keep in mind that OEC is paying the background check processing fees for applications submitted digitally or postmarked by April 1, 2022.

 Federal law requires that background checks are completed in every state or territory where a child care provider has lived within the last 5 years.
 If you lived or provided care in another state within the last 5 years, please see our page on out-of-state background checks.